 Set properties and align your data by choosing a Name and a Data Format for each column.

-- Name: The column name you choose will display in the Klip Editor.
+- Name: The column name you choose will display in the Klip Editor and and when you are creating a PowerMetric.
 Name each column by entering a name or by selecting the column and hovering over the column name.
-You can also name your column using the three-dot menu beside the column name.
+You can also name your column using the 3-dot menu beside the column name.